‘AIR’ Trailer: Ben Affleck & Matt Damon Team Up Again To Change The Face Of Nike Forever

 In 1984, Nike isn’t the brand we all know today.
 The brand needs a spark.
 That’s where Sonny Vaccaro, played by Matt Damon, comes in.
 He’s brought in to grow the basketball business.
-Sonny has to come up with a brilliant idea, and he does just that in the first AIR trailer, which will air during the 2023 Super Bowl.
-Sonny is “willing to bet his career” on one guy.
+Sonny has to come up with a brilliant idea, and he does just that in the AIR trailer, aired during the 2023 Super Bowl.
+The first full-length trailer dropped February 9.

 When Phil asks Sonny about a name for the shoe line, Sonny says Air Jordan.
 Phil’s not exactly impressed right away.
 “Maybe it’ll grow on me,” he says.
 That shoe line has certainly grown and earned millions and millions of dollars.